How to Tailor Your Message to Different Social Media Sites

 - Make sure you have created a Business Profile.

 As you can see, the audience and voice for each social media channel is very different and you must customize your message on each one!
 You can use the original post you made as a starting point.
-Yet, each social media message is a powerful tool of its own.
+But you'll want to tweak it to fit the format of each platform.

-Make sure your social media sizes are always correct with our free Social Media Image Size Cheat Sheet!
+If you have the resources, consider creating separate social media content calendar for each platform you choose.
+Plan content specific for that platform.
+Make sure your social media sizes are always correct with our free Social Media Image Size Cheat Sheet.